rafaellopesdesa/NtupleTools/dataTuple/README.md

   + Every 3 minutes, manager.py is called and the below workflow begins again.

 ####Workflow
+  0. Check proxy; renew it if it's low.
   1. DBS query to generate masterList with files on input.txt (JASON)
   2. Diff between masterList and completedList to make notDoneList.
   3. condor_q makes runningList and heldList.
 Jobs on the heldList are killed.